-(6) If you use Windows XP and you have a printer connected to your computer through a parallel cable, and you can print from Windows applications, but not from DOS applications, you may need to change a setting in the Windows control panel.
+(6) If you have a printer connected to your computer through a parallel cable, and you can print from Windows applications, but not from DOS applications, you may need to change a setting in the Windows control panel.
 Use the Start Menu, then (depending on your system) either Settings/Control Panel or Control Panel; if you do not see System on the list, use the option in the upper left of the window to switch to Classic View.
 Open the System control panel, go to the Hardware tab, click on Device Manager, and find Ports on the list; click on the plus sign next to the word "Ports" to expand the list; double-click on "ECP printer port (LPT1)", go to the Port Settings tab, and, if there is no checkmark in the box next to "Enable legacy plug and play," add a checkmark and click OK.
 Then close the Device Manager and the System control panel.
 (Information provided by Len Weber.)

 (7) In WPDOS, use Shift-F7, then Initialize Printer.
 This command should help to clear your printer's memory of any commands left over from Windows print jobs that may be getting in the way of your WPDOS print jobs.